 In some cases, this disorder can amount to a delusion and can even involve several parts of the body.
 Some clients exhibit symptoms of schizophrenia which is the source of the delusions.
 However, for many clients there is no evidence for a schizophrenic disorder nor any other psychotic phenomena.
 Dysmorphophobic clients do not have a negative self-image, such as those clients with anorexia nervosa.
 Many times, simple avoidance of the social situations that they fear do not lessen their anxiety.

 Often, these somatic complaints involve bodily odor or the belief that some parts of the body are too small or large.
 Dysmorphophobic clients will start to believe that those around them notice their defect and subsequently talk about it behind their backs.
 This is what causes the reclusive behavior in dysmorphophobia sufferers.
 Plastic surgery to amend the problem does little to lessen the anxiety.

-On this track, we presented three social avoidant behaviors that are more extreme than agoraphobia, which are social phobia; social skills deficit; and dysmorphophobia
+In this section, we presented three social avoidant behaviors that are more extreme than agoraphobia, which are social phobia; social skills deficit; and dysmorphophobia.

-On the next track, we will examine three characteristics of childhood agoraphobia, which are development of agoraphobia in childhood and adolescence; separation anxiety; and early exposure.
+In the next section, we will examine three characteristics of childhood agoraphobia, which are development of agoraphobia in childhood and adolescence; separation anxiety; and early exposure.